 - Interoperability: If your organization currently has third-party video products, Cisco Expressway can help you to move easily to a Cisco solution when it makes business sense.
 Cisco Expressway provides video interoperability with industry standard H.323, H.264 Scalable Video Coding, or SIP environments.
 Interoperability capabilities supported by Expressway include IPv4 to IPv6, H.323 to SIP, and Microsoft Lync 2013 H.264 Scalable Video Coding to H.264/MPEG-4 AVC.

 Cisco Unified Border Element software is available for licensing on Cisco IOS control software and can be run on a wide selection of Cisco's enterprise routers, which include ASR 1000 Series Aggregation Services Routers, the ISR 4000 family, the ISR G2 Series, and high-end models of Cisco's 800 fixed routers.
 The virtualized CUBE, or vCUBE, runs as a software load in an ESXi virtual container.
+To find out more about Progent's consulting support for SIP trunks and Cisco's CUBE session border controller (SBC), visit SIP and CUBE infrastructure solutions: SIP trunks and Cisco CUBE integration consulting.

 - Cisco WebEx Cloud Connected Audio for high-capacity SIP-based conferencing